 - Verify that User is redirected to appropriate page after successful login

-- Verify that validation message is displayed in case when User leaves Username or Password as blank
+- Verify that validation message is displayed in the case when User leaves Username or Password as blank

 - Verify that validation message is displayed in case of exceeding the character limit of the Username and Password fields